laravel/nova-docs/src/5.0/installation.md

 }
 ```

-Once `User` model and `NovaServiceProvider` class has been updated users of Nova should be able to access a new **User Security** page from User Menu:
+Once `User` model and `NovaServiceProvider` class have been updated users of Nova should be able to access a new **User Security** page from the User Menu:

 ![User Security Menu](./img/user-security-menu.png)